 How risky is borrowing to invest?

 Investment loans are not all smooth sailing.
-They are often considered quite a high risk.
+They are known to be quite a high risk.
 This is due to a handful of factors:

 - Interest rate increases – if your loan is not fixed, interest may be subject to change.
 If your rate is to increase by a few per cent, would you still be able to make your repayments?